BenMan95/scannerless-card-reader/README.md

-# ScannerlessCardManager
+# Scannerless Card Reader

-A simple way to quickly input cards from Magic: The Gathering without a scanner
+A simple way to quickly input cards from Magic: The Gathering without a camera.

 I made this because in my experience, I've found card scanners to be clunky and finicky to use.
-Plus, they can have difficulty differentiating between different printings of the same card, slowing them down even more.
+Additionaly, they can have difficulty differentiating between different printings of the same card, slowing them down even more.
 Inputting cards this way lets you quickly narrow down to the correct card.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup
 - Make sure Node.js has been installed